messica/pmpro-kissmetrics/readme.txt

 3. Set tracking activity for Paid Memberships Pro members.

 == Changelog ==
+= .3 =
+* Tested up to WP 4.8
+* Added filter call to determine if a level is a trial or not.

 = .2.1 =
 * Added option to track discount code usage.